Dannyzen/openresearch/README.md

 * Interview Summary Templates: A sample interview summary template aimed at gathering series and invidual interview results
 * Voice of The Customer Presentation Template: A sample "voice of the customer" presentation to share high level research results

+### What's with the file formats?

+The documents in this repository are saved as non-proprietary file formats.
+They can be opened in most any office software suite.

 ### Credit

 This repository is an ammended version of the work done by Mark Sherrill.
 Without his effort these documents would note exist.

 ### License
 <p xmlns:dct="http://purl.org/dc/terms/" xmlns:vcard="http://www.w3.org/2001/vcard-rdf/3.0#">